-The most common symptom of endometrial cancer is abnormal vaginal bleeding.
-Additional symptoms include:
+Abnormal vaginal bleeding is the most common symptom of endometrial cancer.
+Other symptoms include:

 How is endometrial cancer diagnosed and evaluated?

-Your primary doctor will begin by asking you about your medical history and symptoms.
-You will also undergo a physical exam.
+Your doctor will ask about your medical history and symptoms.
+You will also have a physical exam.

-- Ultrasound is a procedure in which sound waves produce pictures of the inside of the body.
-In transvaginal ultrasound, a device is inserted into the vagina for a better view of the uterus.
-Sonohysterography is a method in which sterile saline is injected through the cervix into the uterus to provide more detail than may be visualized on ultrasound.
+- Ultrasound uses sound waves to produce pictures of the inside of the body.
+In transvaginal ultrasound, the doctor inserts a device into the vagina for a better view of the uterus.
+Sonohysterography injects sterile saline through the cervix into the uterus.
+This helps provide more detail.

-- Biopsy is performed with the use of a thin tube to remove tissue samples from the uterus for examination by a pathologist.
-In most cases, a biopsy is the only certain way to tell if cancer is present.
+- Biopsy removes tissue samples from the uterus for lab analysis.
+A biopsy is most often the only certain way to tell if cancer is present.

-- Body MRI uses a strong magnet to produce detailed pictures of your uterus, lymph nodes and other tissues in the abdomen.
-You may receive an injection of contrast material so your lymph nodes and other tissues show up clearly in the pictures.
+- Body MRI produces detailed pictures of your uterus, lymph nodes and other abdominal tissues.
+Your doctor may give you an injection of contrast material to make lymph nodes and other tissues show up more clearly.
 MRI is useful for disease staging and treatment planning.

-- Body CT scan takes a series of detailed pictures of your pelvis, abdomen, or chest.
-You may receive an injection of contrast material so your lymph nodes and other tissues show up clearly in the pictures.
-A CT scan can show cancer in the uterus, lymph nodes, lungs, or elsewhere.
+- Body CT scan produces detailed pictures of your pelvis, abdomen, or chest.
+Your doctor may give you an injection of contrast material to make lymph nodes and other tissues show up more clearly.
+CT can show cancer in the uterus, lymph nodes, lungs, and elsewhere.

 - Chest x-ray produces x-ray images of the lungs.

-- PET scan is a nuclear medicine imaging exam that uses a small amount of radioactive material to help determine the extent of endometrial cancer.
-PET scans can be superimposed with CT or MRI to produce special views that can lead to more precise diagnoses.
+- PET scan uses a small amount of radioactive material to help determine the extent of your cancer.
+PET scans can be superimposed with CT or MRI images to produce special views.
+These views can lead to more precise diagnoses.

 How is endometrial cancer treated?

-- Total hysterectomy, the surgical removal of the uterus, cervix, ovaries and fallopian tubes.
-It is often the most common way to cure endometrial cancer in its early stages.
-However, once the uterus is removed, a woman may no longer become pregnant.
+- Total hysterectomy surgically removes the uterus, cervix, ovaries and fallopian tubes.
+It is often the most common way to cure early stage endometrial cancer.
+However, a woman may no longer become pregnant after treatment.

-- Radiation therapy that can be given after surgery or instead of surgery.
-It is the preferred treatment for any but the earliest stages of disease.
+- Patients may have radiation therapy after surgery or instead of surgery.
+Vaginal cuff brachytherapy, is when radioactive material is placed next to the post-hysterectomy surgical scar at the top of the vagina.
 External beam therapy (EBT) is delivered from outside the body.
-Vaginal cuff brachytherapy, however, involves the placement of radioactive material directly adjacent to the post-hysterectomy surgical scar.
-In patients with inoperable endometrial cancer, the radiation source is placed inside or next to the tumor.
+In patients with inoperable endometrial cancer, the doctor places the radiation source inside or next to the tumor.

-- Hormone therapy may be used to treat endometrial cancer that has hormone receptors for estrogen, progesterone, or both.
-Progesterone tablets are the most commonly used drug for hormone therapy.
+- Hormone therapy treats cancer that has hormone receptors for estrogen, progesterone, or both.
+Progesterone is the most common drug for hormone therapy.